 We want people to understand why food safety and quality are important, and what the key scientific concepts behind that safety are.
 When people have this knowledge, we can explain the importance of our work and the work of our graduates to provide a sustainable food supply around the world.
 We teach this knowledge in a number of formats: career seminars, agricultural shows, industry groups and visits to schools.
 In each case, we are careful to ensure that the content is tailored to the audience for maximum engagement.

-Our 3 day Summer School is run every July for sixth form students.
+Our three-day Summer School is run every year for sixth form students.
 Sponsored by the food industry, the Summer School aims to teach students how rewarding a career in the food industry can be.
-Talks are given by academics and food industry professionals, practicals in laboratory and the pilot plant are offered and interactive games provide context for the information.

 School visits to the university